Shiva-Prasad-Naroju/Student-Performance-MLOps/README.md

 ☁ **AWS (EC2, ECR)** – Cloud deployment & containerized infrastructure
 ⚡ **GitHub Actions** – CI/CD automation for deployment

+## Result:
+**"The CatBoost Regressor achieved an R² score of 0.85 on the test dataset, indicating that the model explains 85% of the variance in unseen data and 0.95 on the train dataset."**

 ## 🎯 **Expected Outcomes**
 📌 **Key insights** into factors affecting student performance